caverac/agd-doc/tutorial.rst

 6. ``RMS = 0.05`` : RMS noise per channel

-7. ``filename`` : name of file to write output data to
+7. ``FILENAME`` : name of file to write output data to

 The following code provides an example of how to construct a Gaussian function with the above parameters and store it in GaussPy-friendly format.

 .. code-block:: python